ema-rose/wordnik-repl/practice/resources.md

 Bash (and git) have extensive documentation built into the Command Line Interface.
 For bash, if you want to remind yourself how a command like `ls` works, simply type `man ls` where the first token is short for "manual" and the second token is the command you wish to see the reference on.

 Within the "man" page, you can navigate forward and backward using the arrow keys, and you can "jump" forward using the space bar.As with vim, the man page may be searched using the `/` symbol, as in `/find_me` with `n` then taking us to the "next" match, and `q` will "quit" the man page view.

+## Editors & IDE

+Most developers have preferences for one -- or sometimes a small number -- of editing tools for working with code.

+Some of these tools are referred to as "editors" while others are referred to as an "Integrated Development Environment" or "IDE".
+Generally an IDE will be a richer interface, have more tooling and 'help' built in and/or enabled by default, and may be language or platform specific.

+The "right" tool(s) to use are those that make the developer most productive.
+Many python developers find [pycharm](https://google.github.io/styleguide/pyguide.html) an effective python IDE, and almost all developers use "vi" or ["vim"](https://vim.sourceforge.io/docs.php) when interacting with code from the CLI.
+This is in part because `vim` or `vi` (an earlier version of the same kind of editor) is present/easy to install on most any system.

+Though considered an "editor", `vim` has a large community and extensive functionality/plugins that can make it an appropriate tool for even large complex projects.

+These two tools are as good as any others for a new python programmer.
+Start with them, focus on getting the project completed, and then explore other tools and use the ones that make you the most productive.
+When working closely with other developers who are highly proficient with a tool you don't know, that can be an excellent opportunity to learn that tool and ease collaboration.

+All tools have `key bindings`, meaning key combinations that produce behavior without having to navigate with the mouse or through many menus.
+Many IDEs offer "vim bindings" since vim is broadly used.
+A good introduction to the vim bindings is the game [Vim Adventures](https://vim-adventures.com/).

+Many searches for `how to x in vim` will land you on the [vim tips wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki).

+A video based resource that has been helpful is [vimcasts.org](http://vimcasts.org/episodes/).

+Pycharm offers extensive [documentation and videos](https://www.jetbrains.com/pycharm/documentation/) for developers new to their tool.

 ## General